IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE_FAQ.md

 ---

 ### Do the buff pets in Heaven-on-High affect score?
->No. However, is believed that they take a spawn point that would have otherwise been a monster.
+>No. However, it is believed that they take a spawn point that would have otherwise been a monster.

 ### Does using pomanders affect score?
 >No.  Only looting pomanders via opening chests affects score.